ChuGP/STV/README.md

  3. `Test case design using basis path and graph coverage.`
  4. `Automated Web Application Testing use Selenium with Python`
  5. `Load/Stress Testing use Jmeter`
+ 6.  `APP GUI Testing use Appium and Robotframework `